 • Required headers:

-• Idempotency-Key: stable key for one launch action
+• Idempotency-Key: stable client-generated key for one launch action.

 • expires_at